 Creating a healthy lifestyle often feels overwhelming.
 With access to virtually unlimited information we are likely to find something new to stress about almost every time we open a social media account or turn on the news.
-Today I'm happy to bring you some health news to lighten that load.
+Today I’m happy to bring you some health news that will help you lighten your stress load.

 1).
 Cut the Carbohydrate guilt

 Carbohydrates are a dirty word in the health and wellness industry.
 We have been repeatedly told that they are making us fat and causing gut inflammation.
-Wellness gurus everywhere gush about a gluten free diet and encourage us to eliminate our bread habit.
+Wellness gurus everywhere gush about a gluten free diet and encourage us to cut the bread habit.
 However, federal dietary guidelines recommend that 45-65% of our daily calories come from carbohydrates.
-Our bodies need fuel, and carbs are the primary way we have enough energy to enjoy a productive day.
+Our bodies need fuel and carbs are the primary way we have enough energy to enjoy a productive day.

-If you're looking to lose some weight then try carb cycling or timing your carbohydrate intake with your workouts.
-Enjoy your carb heavy meals on days when you have a more strenuous workout planned.
+If you’re looking to lose some weight then try carb cycling or timing your carbohydrate intake with your workouts.
+Enjoy your bread heavy meals on days when you have a more strenuous workout planned.
 Consuming carbohydrates on your most active days will keep your brain sharp and give your body the fuel it needs to optimize your workout.
-You will be better able to put on muscle and improve your overall fitness level.
+You will be better able to put on muscle with adequate carb consumption.
 Save your light eating for days when you also have light physical activity.
-If you'll be sitting at a desk all day then your productivity and energy won't suffer from a low carb diet and you won't have to worry about the extra calories building up around your waistline.
+If you will be sitting at your desk all day then your productivity and energy won’t suffer as much from a low carb diet and you won’t have to worry about the extra calories building up around your waistline.

 2).
 Drink your coffee in peace

-I'm not quite sure how coffee has been given such a bad name in the health industry.
-I'm constantly hearing people lament about how they "drink too much coffee" or brag about how they have managed to switch to some gross energy drink.
-The truth is that coffee is delicious and it has a ton of health benefits.
-As long as you're drinking actual coffee and not a 500 calorie, sugar filled white mocha then you really have nothing to worry about as far as your health is concerned.
-Here are just a few of the numerous coffee benefits that have been proven by science:
+I’m not quite sure how coffee has been given such a bad name in the health industry.
+I’m constantly hearing people lament about how they “drink too much coffee” or brag about how they have managed to switch to some gross energy drink instead.
+The truth is that coffee has a ton of health benefits.
+As long as you are drinking actual coffee and not a 500 calorie, sugar filled white mocha then you really have nothing to worry about as far as your health is concerned.
+Here are just a few coffee benefits that have been proven by science:

-- 1Coffee contains an antioxidant boost that fights aging and inflammation.
+- 1Antioxidant boost that fights aging and inflammation.

-- 4A cup or two a day can lower your risk of heart disease, diabetes and Parkinson's disease.
+- 4Lowers your risk of heart disease, diabetes and Parkinson’s disease.